 As eSports involves Intellectual Property that players do not own, there is a fine line that streamers need to operate under in order to avoid intellectual property lawsuits.
 Make sure that you understand the end-user license agreements in each game that you plan on streaming.

 eSports is a competitive and intense line of work.
 If you’ve ever watched two players going head to head in a competition or battle, you know that insults and profanity are thrown around like machine gun rounds.
 However, it’s important to differentiate between competitive banter and language that has the potential to harm someone’s career.
 Throwing around false statements that accuse others of eDoping, cheating, or committing a crime can be grounds for defamation.
 Learn more about defamation here.

-If you are an eSports athlete or aspire to be one, don’t play yourself and Get In Contact with the experienced eSports attorneys at RM Warner Law today.
-We can guide you through esports law and all legal issues throughout your pursuit to victory.
+If you are an eSports athlete or aspire to be one, don’t play yourself.
+Get In Contact with the experienced eSports attorneys at RM Warner Law today.
+We can guide you through esports law, esports organizations, and all legal issues throughout your pursuit to victory.